evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 ## Exterior

-The BYD Dolphin 44.9kWh, with dimensions of 4290 mm in length, 1770 mm in width, and 1570 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
+The BYD Dolphin 44.9kWh, with dimensions of 4290 mm in length, 1770 mm in width, and 1570 mm in height, falls into the C-segment cars, also known as compact cars, strike a balance between size, performance, and affordability, making them versatile for a variety of drivers.
 The BYD Dolphin 44.9kWh is available in a total of 6 solid paint colors.

 You can select from multiple wheel designs, all available in the same size, on the BYD Dolphin 44.9kWh, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: